khanadm/OSSEC-SETUP/README.md

-# Before moving forward, you must have installed Postfix on your server to receive alert emails in your Gmail.
+# Before moving forward, you must have Postfix installed on your server to receive alert in your Gmail.